Scoliosis (Idiopathic, Neuromuscular and Congenital)

 Scoliosis is a sideways curve of the spine.
 This is a common condition that can leave the spine looking like an “S” or a “C,” rather than a straight line down the back.
 Some curves in the spine are normal and help with balance and the ability to stand upright—it is a sideways curvature of the spine that indicates scoliosis.

 Scoliosis usually isn’t life-threatening and children who have it can live normal and active lives.
 There is no known way to prevent scoliosis, however, treatment can help the condition from getting worse.
-Gillette Children’s Specialty Healthcare offers several options for scoliosis treatment.
+Gillette Children’s offers several options for scoliosis treatment.

 Types of Scoliosis